Vyral/marc-highfill-recruiting/_posts/2022-08-30-the-secret-to-reconnecting-with-past-clients.md

 However, **the important thing is that you try to bring back the relationship**.
 The goal in the initial conversation is to reconnect, not to sell.
 Keep yourself top of mind and regularly stay in touch.
 If you do this, you’ll get a lot more repeat and referral business.

 If you have any questions about how to handle this reconnect conversation or stay in touch with your clients, call or email us today.
-We can provide proven strategies for maintaining your database and improving your referral business.
+We can provide certified strategies for maintaining your database and improving your referral business.
 Remember, it's not the market… it's the marketing that makes the difference\!